asicsdigital/terraform-aws-consul-cluster/README.md

 - Deploys registrator
 - deploys oauth2_proxy containers to proxy oauth requests through to the consul ui

+This module supports two modes.
+If you pass a single ECS cluster ID into the `ecs_cluster_ids` the module deploys a single service and deploys to it called "consul-$env".
+If you pass two ID's into the array, two services will be created, consul-$env-primary and consul-$env-secondary.
+This allows you to spread consul across two separate ECS clusters, and two separate autoscaling groups, allowing you to redeploy ECS instances without effecting the stability of the Consul cluster.

 ----------------------
 #### Required
 - `alb_log_bucket` - s3 bucket to send ALB Logs
 - `dns_zone` - Zone where the Consul UI alb will be created.
 This should *not* be consul.tld.com
 - `ecs_cluster_ids` - List of ARNs of the ECS Cluster IDs List must contain 1 entry, and can have up to two elements.
 Currently any elements other then the first two are ignored.
 - `env` - env to deploy into, should typically dev/staging/prod
 - `join_ec2_tag` - EC2 Tags which consul will search for in order to generate a list of IP's to join.
 See https://github.com/hashicorp/consul-ec2-auto-join-example for more examples.
 - `subnets` - List of subnets used to deploy the Consul alb